stac-extensions/eo/README.md

 ### Coverages

-#### eo:cloud_cover

-Estimate of cloud cover as a percentage (0-100) of the entire scene.
-If not available, the field should not be provided.
-Generally, this value should be used in Item Properties rather than Item Assets, as an Item from an electro-optical source is a single snapshot of the Earth, so the cloud cover value would apply to all assets.

-##### eo:snow_cover
+This extension defines some common coverage types (cloud and snow/ice cover) as a percentages (0-100) of the entire scene:
+- `eo:cloud_cover`
+- `eo:snow_cover`

+It is important to consider only the valid data regions, excluding any "nodata" areas while calculating both the coverages.
-Estimate of snow and ice covered surfaces as a percentage (0-100) of the entire scene.
-If not available, the field should not be provided.
-Generally, this value should be used in Item Properties rather than Item Assets, as an Item from an electro-optical source is a single snapshot of the Earth, so the snow cover value would apply to all assets.
+If such information is not available or can't be calculated, the fields should not be provided.

+Usually, the properties should be used in Item Properties rather than Item Assets, as an Item from an electro-optical source is a single snapshot of the Earth, so the coverages usually apply to all assets.

 ### Spectral Bands